Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 ### A tiny bit of git magic

-To prevent git from becoming confused about the different repos in use, here are two steps that will "separate" your unit3 lessons from the rest of the code--at least in git's mind.
+To prevent git from becoming confused about the different repositories in use, here are two steps that will "separate" your `unit3` lessons from the rest of the code--at least in git's mind.
 You need to edit the .gitignore file at the top of the repository tree you got from [github](http://www.github.com).
 Then we'll create a new repository just for our lessons.

-Assuming you are in the `unit3` directory of the source tree, you have edit the `.gitignore` file that it five levels above where you are!
+Assuming you are in the `unit3` directory of the source tree, you have edit the `.gitignore` file that is five levels above where you are!
 It's in the `uapijava` directory that is the top level of everything in this tutorial.
 In the example we use `nano` as our editor, but you can use any editor you want to add the line `src/com/travelport/uapi/unit3/` to that file (or uncomment it if it is already there)

 {% highlight console %}